 Endoscopic facelifts are different.
+The endoscopic lift is a minimally invasive, facial rejuvenation procedure that targets sagging muscles and excess fatty deposits for a youthful appearance.
 For this procedure, surgeons use endoscopes (tiny cameras used in surgery) to see underneath the skin.
 This allows them to get a clear idea of what the tissue and muscles look like without open surgery.
 Instead of removing or pulling excess skin, an endoscopic facelift tightens muscles and manages excess fatty deposits to give the face a smoother and tighter look.

 Using a fiber-optic endoscopic makes an endoscopic facelift a less invasive procedure than a traditional facelift.
 The endoscopic technique provides patients with several benefits, including:

 An endoscopic facelift allows a surgeon to address the underlying facial structures that contribute to sagging or drooping facial features while minimizing the bruising and swelling that occur after the procedure.

 An endoscopic facelift can be highly effective for men and women who are concerned about moderate signs of facial aging.
 Ideal candidates are:

 Candidates for endoscopic facelifts usually range in age from their early 30s to their late 50s.
 Surgical candidates should also be in good overall health.

 The procedure targets the upper and the middle third of the face and can improve issues including: